skimprem/relative-gravity-adjustment/README.md

 ## Class InversionResult

 Wrapper for the inverted results.
 Two methods exist for plotting for showing the solution and the residuals respectively.
+To get the actual results call the `.differences` property.

     result.plot()
     result.plotResiduals()
+    result.differences